 You love your family vacation home and cherish the memories you’ve made there over the years.

 As you think about passing it down to your heirs, it’s important to consider how to balance your wishes with their desires.
-Here are a few key steps to follow.
+Here are three key steps to follow.

 Bring your family together to hear everyone’s thoughts on the vacation home and its future.
 This is your chance to communicate what’s important to you and what you’d like to happen, and it’s also an opportunity for family members to voice their feelings.